 This is why CIANA has launched online tutoring and SONYC programs to give our younger clients the academic support they might not get at home, as well as to give them enrichment and social interaction that are crucial to their development.

 COVID-19 has already impacted the American immigration system itself.
-Trump banned all flights from China at the end of January, when the coronavirus was becoming widespread there.
-Since early April, Refugees and asylum seekers have been barred from entering the U.S., leaving many of them stuck in refugee camps in Mexico.
+Trump banned all flights from China at the end of January, when the coronavirus initially broke out there.
+Since early April, refugees and asylum seekers have been barred from entering the U.S., leaving many of them stuck in refugee camps in Mexico.
 On April 22, Trump signed an executive order halting most immigration to the U.S. for 60 days.

 Immigrants seeking medical professions are also still allowed into the U.S., but many immigrant medical workers could soon be impacted.
 Over 27,000 DACA recipients currently work in the medical field.
 The Supreme Court is expected to reach a decision on last fall’s case to determine DACA’s fate.
 Ending DACA would not only threaten the livelihoods of the nearly 800,000 Dreamers in the U.S.; it would severely cut down our essential workforce, and consequently continue to overburden our healthcare system.

 What Is Being Done, and What Can I Do?

 As always, grassroots movements spring into action when obstacles facing immigrants arise.
 Advocacy organizations like RAICES Action and the New York Immigration Coalition have been lobbying federal and state governments to include immigrants- both documented and undocumented- in future economic recovery acts.
 Individuals can voice their support on social media and by signing petitions and letters to elected officials.